rubenAlbuquerque/interview-challenge/README.md

 ### SQL

--   check the sensores.sql file with the queries
+-   check the SQL/sensores.sql file with the queries

 ### Spark

--   check the readings.py file with the python code
+-   check the Spark/readings.py file with the python code

 ### Bash